JDavid97/JDavid97/README.md

 <h2>console.log('Hello World! 👋')</h2>

-👋 Hi, I’m Juan David Ortiz a software development student, focused on learning more every day.
+👋 Hi, I’m Juan David Ortiz a software developer focused on learning more every day.

 <!---
 JDavid97/JDavid97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.